percona/everest-doc/docs/quickstart-guide/quick-install.md

     everestctl accounts initial-admin-password
     ```

-    For more information about user management, see the section [Manage users in Percona Everest](../manage_users.md).
+    For more information on user management, see the section [Manage users in Percona Everest](../manage_users.md).

 4. Access the Everest UI/API using one of the following options for exposing it, as Everest is not exposed with an external IP by default: